socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Enabling users file recovery keys
 ---------------------------------

-If you lose your Nextcloud password, then you lose access to your encrypted files.
-If one of your users loses their Nextcloud password their files are unrecoverable.
+If you lose your cyfrSpaces password, then you lose access to your encrypted files.
+If one of your users loses their cyfrSpaces password their files are unrecoverable.
 You cannot reset their password in the normal way; you'll see a yellow banner warning "Please provide an admin recovery password, otherwise all user data will be lost".